cython/cython/docs/src/userguide/external_C_code.rst

 Acquiring and Releasing the GIL
 ---------------------------------

-Cython provides facilities for releasing the Global Interpreter Lock (GIL) before calling C code, and for acquiring the GIL in functions that are to be called back from C code that is executed without the GIL.
+Cython provides facilities for acquiring and releasing the `Global Interpreter Lock (GIL) <http://docs.python.org/dev/glossary.html#term-global-interpreter-lock>`_.
+This may be useful when calling into (external C) code that may block, or when wanting to use Python from a C callback.

 .. _nogil:

 Releasing the GIL
 ^^^^^^^^^^^^^^^^^

 You can release the GIL around a section of code using the :keyword:`with nogil` statement::

     with nogil: